Physics-Informed Neural Network Lyapunov Functions: PDE Characterization, Learning, and Verification: Introduction

 While recent work has demonstrated the promise of using neural networks for computing Lyapunov functions, to the best knowledge of the authors, none of the work has provided a systematic investigation of using physics-informed neural networks \cite{raissi2019physics,lagaris1998artificial} for solving the Zubov equation and using these networks to provide verified regions of attractions close to the true domain of attraction.
 We highlight several papers particularly related to our work.
 In \cite{kang2021data}, a data-driven approach is proposed to approximate solutions to Zubov's equation.
 It is demonstrated that neural networks can effectively approximate the solutions.
 However, formal verification is not conducted, and Zubov's PDE is not encoded in the training of Lyapunov functions.
 As demonstrated by our preliminary work \cite{liu2023towards}, encoding Zubov's equation allows us to improve the verifiable regions of attraction.
 Furthermore, as we shall also demonstrate in numerical examples of the current paper, formal verification is indispensable, as in many examples, we are not able to verify levels nearly as close to 1, which is predicted by the theoretical result of Zubov.
-This is inevitable due to the approximation errors and the compromise one has to ultimately make between using low structural complexity that enables efficient verification and high expressiveness that requires deeper neural networks.
+This is inevitable due to the approximation errors and the compromise one has to ultimately make between using low structural complexity that enables efficient verification and high expressiveness that requires wider/deeper neural networks.
 In contrast, the work in \cite{grune2021computing} uses an approach closer to physics-informed neural networks (PINNs) \cite{raissi2019physics,lagaris1998artificial} for approximating a solution to Zubov's equation.
 However, the approach in \cite{grune2021computing} is local in nature, and the Lyapunov conditions used to train the Lyapunov functions are essentially conditions for local exponential stability.
 Furthermore, the author stated that using Lyapunov inequalities can lead to better training results.
 However, in our setting, capturing the domain of attraction unavoidably requires solving PDE instead of partial differential inequalities.
-The work in \cite{jones2021converse}, even though focusing on sums of squares (SOS) approaches for approximating Lyapunov functions, is closely related to our work.
+The work in \cite{jones2021converse}, even though focusing on SOS approaches for approximating Lyapunov functions, is closely related to our work.
 The partial differential inequality constraint that the authors used to optimize the polynomial Lyapunov functions takes the form of Zubov's PDEs, although not explicitly mentioned as such in the paper.
 The earlier work in \cite{camilli2001generalization} has been very informative in analyzing solution properties of Zubov's equation, especially with perturbations.
 While their analysis of existence and uniqueness of viscosity solutions heavily relies on prior work in \cite{soravia1999optimality}, our analysis is more direct and relies on standard references on viscosity solutions for first-order PDEs \cite{bardi1997optimal,crandall1983viscosity}.
-We especially highlight our handling of more general nonlinear transformations between the Lyapunov equation and the Zubov equation, the analysis of which appears to be novel.
+We particularly highlight our novel analysis of more general nonlinear transformations between the Lyapunov and Zubov equations.
+To the best of the authors' knowledge, this work is the first to demonstrate that neural network Lyapunov functions can provide verifiable region-of-attraction estimates that are provably close to the true domain of attraction through both theoretical analysis and thorough numerical experiments.